sara-nl/spicercourse/demo-spider-roles.md

 The Public project space makes data sharing very easy and fast, particularly with your colleagues who are not a part of the project on Spider.

+Now that you have your data and software in place, let us move to the [next](https://github.com/sara-nl/spidercourse/blob/master/run-spider-jobs.md) section to run the analysis.

 #### Acknowledgements
 This example was adopted from https://datacarpentry.org/wrangling-genomics/